• Skip to main content

 How to Store

-• Refrigerator- Store leftover chicken gravy in an airtight container in the refrigerator for 3-4 days.
+Store leftover sourdough gravy in an airtight container in the refrigerator for 3–4 days.
+For longer storage, freeze up to 3 months and thaw overnight in the fridge.

-A white gravy boat filled with chicken gravy.
+A gravy boat filled with sourdough discard gravy.

 Let's Connect!